KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-3.md

 };
 ```

-Using this functor, we make another one `make_player_win_screen` which gives the winner’s color as an argument.
+Using this functor, make another functor, `make_player_win_screen`, that gives the winner’s color as an argument.

 ```
 auto make_player_win_screen = [this, make_screen](entt::entity entity) {